Get insider access

 1. Best ASUS Monitor

-Should you be looking for the best ASUS gaming monitor on a budget, they have a few good options you can choose from.
+If you're looking for the best ASUS gaming monitor on a budget, they have a few good options you can choose from.
 One of those is the ASUS ROG Strix XG27ACS, which is a basic entry-level 1440p gaming monitor that's a good choice if you're building your first gaming setup.
 It doesn't have an OLED panel like the ASUS ROG Strix OLED XG27AQDMG, so the picture quality is much worse, but that's what you have to expect for a low-cost display.
-It also has a lower 180Hz refresh rate, so if you want something with a higher refresh rate, you can also consider the ASUS TUF Gaming VG259QM, which has a 280Hz refresh rate but a lower 1080p resolution.
+It also has a lower 180Hz refresh rate, but if you want something with a higher refresh rate, you can also consider the ASUS TUF Gaming VG259QM.
+It tends to cost less and has a 280Hz refresh rate but a lower 1080p resolution.

 As for the XG27ACS, what makes it a great choice is that it has a consistently fast response time at any refresh rate and supports all common VRR formats.
 It even has a backlight strobing feature to reduce persistence blur, and you can use it at the same time as VRR across a wide refresh rate range, which is a nice touch for a budget-friendly monitor.